Manh-Huynh-PP/Custom-lights/README.md

 ## What's New in Custom Lights 2.0

-We are excited to introduce Custom Lights 2.0, a major update packed with new features and improvements to enhance your experience.

 ### 🚀 Blender 5.0 Compatible
 Fully updated and tested to ensure seamless performance with the latest Blender 5.0 release.

+### 🌍 World Brightness Control
+Quickly adjust your scene's world/environment brightness directly from the Manage Lights panel.

+### 🎚️ Collection Brightness Multiplier
+New slider on each collection header to multiply brightness of all lights in that collection.
+Click the ✓ button to apply and reset.

+### 🎨 Split Gradient Light Plane
+The Gradient Light Plane is now split into two dedicated operators:
+- **Linear Gradient** - Creates linear gradient emission planes
+- **Sphere Gradient** - Creates spherical gradient emission planes

+Both include a new **"Transparent Black Gradient"** checkbox that makes black areas of the gradient transparent.

+### ✨ Plane Gobo Lights
+Three new plane gobo operators for quick light texture effects:
+- **P.Noise** - Noise-based gobo texture
+- **P.Voronoise** - Voronoi noise pattern
+- **P.Wave** - Wave pattern gobo

 ### 🌡️ Accurate Black Body Colors
-We've updated the Black Body color values to align perfectly with Blender's physical light calculations, ensuring realistic and accurate color temperatures for your lights.
+Updated Black Body color values to align perfectly with Blender's physical light calculations.

 ### ⚡ Quick Access Shortcut "L"
-Speed up your workflow with the new shortcut!
-Simply press **"L"** while a light is active to instantly open the parameters popup menu.
-Adjust settings on the fly without navigating away.
+Press **"L"** while a light is active to instantly open the parameters popup menu.

 ### 🌐 Light Dome Updates
-Significant improvements to the Light Dome feature, offering better control and quality for your environmental lighting setups.
+Significant improvements to the Light Dome feature for better environmental lighting.

 ### 🔦 Gobo Light Enhancements
-Take your lighting to the next level with updated Gobo features:
 - **Gobo Light Noise:** Add organic variation and texture to your lights.
-- **Image Gobo Light:** Easily project images and patterns for complex lighting effects.
+- **Image Gobo Light:** Project images and patterns for complex lighting effects.

 ### 🎨 UI & Manage Light Updates
-The **Manage Light** interface has been revamped.
-It's now cleaner, more organized, and easier to navigate, giving you a better overview and control of all lights in your scene.
+Revamped **Manage Light** interface - cleaner, more organized, and easier to navigate.

 ---